Pattaya Sports Club brings relief to underprivileged families - Pattaya Mail

-The Pattaya Sports Club was pleased to give away 150 food parcels to underprivileged Thai families living around Maprachan lake August 8.
+The Pattaya Sports Club was pleased to give away 150 food parcels to underprivileged Thai families living around Mabprachan Lake August 8.

-With PSC member Noodle Russell as our guide Social chairman Stan Reese and VP Tim Knight spent Saturday morning driving around seeking out needy families.
+With PSC member Noodle Russell as a guide, Social Chairman Stan Reese and VP Tim Knight spent Saturday morning driving around seeking out needy families.

-Each food parcel contained 6 eggs,5 packets of noodles,3 tins of fish and 2 soy milk.
+Each food parcel contained six eggs, five packets of noodles, three tins of fish and two soy milk.
 The total value of the food parcels was 17,800 baht.

 Loading…